America's founders understood a simple truth: concentrated power is dangerous.

 A balanced government is one that prevents any branch or individual from holding too much power, typically achieved through separation of powers and a system of checks and balances.
 But imagine another kind of balance—a government where no single political party holds a stranglehold on power.

-The need for political party balance in all levels of government is a vital aspect of maintaining a functional, representative, and democratic legislative process.
+Accountability.
+Competition.
+Representation.
+This is a vital aspect of maintaining a functional, representative, and democratic legislative process.

 Ensuring a balance between political parties in government is essential for several reasons, all of which contribute to healthy governance, democratic accountability, and the prevention of extreme political outcomes.